Torque to yield bolts, are exactly what they sound like.

 When tightened, they stretch to the point of yield.

 Many vehicle manufacturers use torque to yield bolts; especially on engines with aluminum heads and or in conjunction with (MLS) head gaskets.
-They provide more consistent clamping loads, across the entire head-to-block mating surface.
+Because, they provide more consistent clamping loads, across the entire head-to-block mating surface.

 We didn’t need them in the 1960′s or 70′s!
-The simple answer is engine materials are different.
-Aluminum cylinder heads expand at a different rate than cast iron blocks.
-As an engine warms up, bolted together parts have to move against each other or slide on their gaskets.
+The simple answer is, engine materials are different.
+Aluminum cylinder heads, expand at a different rate than cast iron blocks.
+So, as an engine warms up, bolted together parts, have to move against each other or slide on their gaskets.

 Common Installation Instructions

-A typical tightening specification would look as follows:
+A typical tightening specification for, torque to yield bolts, would look as follows: